QxLabIreland/listening-test/README.md

 ## Dependencies

-npm install --save react-router-dom @material-ui/core @material-ui/icons mobx mobx-react
+npm install --save react-router-dom @material-ui/core mobx mobx-react

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Some Rules

+- Database (MongoDB) and React.js are using `camelCase naming`.
+For Python script, variables are wrote in the `snake_case naming` style, and you can find that back-end api urls are using `snake_case naming`.

 ## Available Scripts